 - Students will spend, for each unit of credit, a minimum of forty-five hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities

-- Students must register for all classes during the open registration period no matter whether they are 7-8 weeks or 15 weeks –and even if they are special session courses and start in the middle of the semester.
+- Students must register for all classes during the open registration period no matter whether they are 7-8 weeks or 15 weeks –and even if they start in the middle of the semester.
 Please note: Dates of intensive classes are shown on the SLIS schedules -not on my.sjsu.edu.
 Always plan your semester using the SLIS schedules.
 Use my.sjsu.edu only to actually register for the classes you have already selected.

 - Important: Students will have to pay for all classes after they register –as usual –even if classes don’t start until 7-8 weeks into the semester.
 Note: If you opt for an intensive that starts in the middle of the semester make sure you really want this intensive format as, although you will be able to drop the class during the first week, you will not be able to obtain a refund.